-Gaviscon is a brand of products, commonly referred to as ‘antacids’ used in the management of acid reflux, also known as heartburn and indigestion.
-Heartburn happens when acid escapes from the stomach back to the oesophagus (a long tube that connects the mouth and stomach), causing the following symptoms commonly:
+Gaviscon is a brand of products commonly referred to as ‘antacids’ used to manage acid reflux, also known as heartburn and indigestion.
+Heartburn happens when acid escapes from the stomach back to the esophagus (a long tube that connects the mouth and stomach), causing the following symptoms commonly:

 - Burning sensation in the lower or middle chest area